 The writer created a public repo with a Unity project for everyone to learn.
 If you still have problems wrapping your head around Raycasting in Unity, I hope this will help you understand.

 You don’t even need to press play to see the queries in action; you can see it in editor time.
-And, what’s best, there’s no fancy tricks in the code.
+And, what’s best, there are no fancy tricks in the code.
 You can just grab the code and paste it in your games to try them out.

 Please, out of courtesy, do reference us or the writer — not even Unity dared do that much!